I was a successful journalist when a doctor first handed me opioids

 As a former radio newsperson, I was used to moving and reestablishing my care in a new town.
 The dance was always the same: I provided my medical history, sang my sad story and showed my current prescription.
 Because I have a clean history without abuse, no early refills, and I was not an illegal user, I never had a problem finding a new provider.

-I had an excellent relationship with my doctor in the Bay Area, and she was more than willing to write a letter which I could show my doctor in Germany, letting him know that I was a compliant patient with her program, and I had clean urine screens.
-In the Suboxone world that’s a ringing endorsement.
+I had an excellent relationship with my doctor in the Bay Area, and she was more than willing to write a letter that I could show my doctor in Germany, letting him know that I was a compliant patient with her program and I had clean urine screens.
+In the Suboxone world, that’s a ringing endorsement.
 It’s what any Suboxone provider wants to know about their new patient—is this guy going to waste my time?

-As strict as we might think the American system is now when it comes to opiate-replacement therapy, in regards to getting a script and managing care, it’s far more regulated in Germany.
+As strict as we might think the American system is now when it comes to opiate replacement therapy, in regards to getting a script and managing care, it’s far more regulated in Germany.
 I learned that when I went to see my doctor for the first time this week.

 He’s a very kind man, maybe just a few years older than I, and he understood my situation.
 As I’ve explained, I’m in this “one-percenter” category.
 I was not an opiate abuser.
-I am taking Suboxone as a result of over-prescribing.
+I am taking Suboxone as a result of overprescribing.
 However, as he explained to me, Germany doesn’t really care about that.
 All substitution-therapy patients are lumped into the same group, and I could end up in a nightmare scenario where I’m having to go to the pharmacy every day for up to six months to receive my Suboxone.
-It’s treated just like Methadone here.
+It’s treated just like methadone here.
 That means no vacations, no overnight excursions to Italy or Austria with the family.

 The other option is to make a case for me taking Suboxone for pain.
 It’s not a commonly used drug for that purpose, but if my doctor can show my history of Crohn’s, my journey through pain management, and how I wound up here, it would present a reasonable case that could be approved.